 Your request has been received by DRG.
 A represantative will contact you shortly to provide more details on the research and data contained in this report and ensure that it will meet your current research needs.

 Spinal muscular atrophy (SMA) is an autosomal recessive disease characterized by progressive muscle weakness due to the loss of anterior horn motor neurons.
-Nearly all cases of SMA are caused by homozygous deletion or mutation of the SMN1 gene.
+Nearly all cases of SMA are caused by homozygous deletion of mutation of the SMN1 gene.
 SMA ranges widely in severity, and symptom onset usually occurs during childhood.
 In its most serious form, SMA is lethal in infancy.
-Although no treatments yet exist for SMA, several exciting therapies in late-phase development may enter the market in the near term, and several others are in earlier stages of clinical development.
-The bulk of the pipeline focuses on correcting the underlying defect in SMA—i.e., the deficient expression of the SMN protein.
+Until recently, no treatments existed for SMA.
+Biogen/Ionis’s antisense therapy Spinraza now offers a targeted treatment option for SMA patients, and several exciting pharmacological (e.g., Roche’s RG-7916) and gene (Novartis/AveXis’s AVXS-101) therapies are in late-stage development, seeking to capitalize on pressing unmet treatment need in this devastating condition.

 Niche & Rare Disease Landscape & Forecast: Comprehensive market intelligence providing world-class epidemiology, keen insight into current treatment paradigms, in-depth pipeline assessments, and drug forecasts supported by detailed primary and secondary research.

 Already a Client?
 Log in to access this report.